ml4rrieu/rrs/faq.md

 * That's it !

 ## What is the Author Accepted Manuscript <br /> and the Publisher Version ?

 There are basically three steps in the publication process, corresponding to three versions :
 * _Preprint_, (or first submission version) is the version you submit to a publisher
 * _Author Accepted Manuscript (AAM)_ is the one after the reviewing process and before the layout work done by the publisher
-* _Publisher version_ is one with the journal and publisher logos, where the final layout has been done
+* _Publisher version_ is the one with the journal and publisher logos, where the final layout has been done

 ![version-of-publication-and-rights](assets/img/publishing-process-cambridge-cc-by.png)

 Credit : Office of Scholarly Communication, University of Cambridge, CC BY.